How visual design influences UX design

 myntra uses common region gestalt principle

-5. Continuity Principle
+5. Continuity principle

 The continuity principle states that we perceive elements arranged in a line or curve as more related to each other, our eyes search for continuous forms and follow smooth paths.